OatmealLiu/FineR/README.md

 cd FineR/datasets
 sh link_local_sets.sh YOUR_DATASETS_DOWNLOAD_FOLDER
 ```
-after which, the directory will look like and we are ready to go:
+after which, the directory will look like the following and we are ready to go:
 ```
 FineR
     └── datasets